belbert/VCVTB/README.md

 --------------------------

 - VCVTB v.1.0.0 is made available in this repository "As it is".
+- An update is planned, but first my PhD text must be finalized.

-- Feel free to take a look around, ask questions and make suggestions.
+Feel free to take a look around, ask questions and make suggestions.

 Bert Belmans